 Is corruption systematically related to electoral rules?
-A number of studies have tried to uncover economic and social determinants of corruption but, as far as we know, nobody has yet empirically investigated how electoral systems influence corruption.
-We try to address this lacuna in the literature, by relating corruption to different features of the electoral system in a sample from the late nineties encompassing more than 80 (developed and developing) democracies.
-Our empirical results are based on traditional regression methods, as well as non-parametric estimators.
-The evidence is consistent with the theoretical models reviewed in the paper.
+Some recent theories suggest a positive answer.
+But little is known about the data, despite several recent empirical studies of the determinants of corruption.
+We try to address this lacuna, by relating corruption to different features of the electoral system in a sample from the late nineties encompassing more than 80 (developed and developing) democracies.
+Our empirical results are based on traditional regression methods, as well as non-parametric matching methods.
+The evidence is consistent with the theoretical priors.
 Holding constant a variety of economic and social variables, we find that larger voting districts - and thus lower barriers to entry - are associated with less corruption, whereas larger shares of candidates elected from party lists - and thus less individual accountability - are associated with more corruption.
-Altogether, proportional elections are associated with more corruption, since voting over party lists is the dominant effect, while the district magnitude effect is less robust.
+Altogether, proportional elections are associated with more corruption, because the effect of party lists appears to dominate the effect of larger districts.

-\ We are grateful to Andrea Ichino, Costas Meghir, David Strömberg and Jakob Svensson for helpful comments and to the European Commission (a TMR grant), MURST, Bocconi University and the Swedish Council for Research in the Humanities and Social Sciences for Financial Support.
+^{}We are grateful to seminar participants at EUI Florence, Harvard, and Uppsala University and to Francesco Corielli, Andrea Ichino, Costas Meghir, David Strömberg and Jakob Svensson for helpful comments.
+We thank Alessandra Bonfoglioli for research assistance and Christina Lönnblad for editorial assistance.
+Financial support was given by the European Commission (a TMR grant), MURST, Bocconi University and the Swedish Council for Research in the Humanities and Social Sciences.

-&lt;sup>†Institute for International Economic Studies, Stockholm University, LSE, CEPR and NBER, torsten.persson@iies.su.se
+[†]Institute for International Economic Studies, Stockholm University, LSE, CEPR and NBER, torsten.persson@iies.su.se

-&lt;sup>‡IGIER, Bocconi University, CEPR and CES-IFO, guido.tabellini@uni-bocconi.it.
+[‡]IGIER, Bocconi University, CEPR and CES-IFO, guido.tabellini@uni-bocconi.it.

-&lt;sup>§Harvard University, trebbi@fas.harvard.edu
+[§]Harvard University, trebbi@fas.harvard.edu